PI: Principal Investigator

 The department head is an academic leader with programmatic, managerial, and fiscal responsibilities for a designated area, such as a department, division, school, or center.
 The department head reports to a dean.

 Deans are academic leaders who have programmatic, managerial, and fiscal responsibilities for a college or school, and who report either to the executive vice president and provost, the senior vice president for health sciences, or the chancellor of a system campus (Crookston, Duluth, Morris).
 The dean's office, the administrative center for a school or college, may include one or more associate deans, who report to the dean, as well as administrative staff.

 One associate dean (usually referred to as the associate dean for research) has the responsibility to oversee research activities in the unit and thus is delegated the authority to act on the dean's behalf in matters relating to research.

 CA: Certified Approver

-The certified approver (CA) is the individual who has been authorized by the vice president for research and appointed by his/her associate dean for research (or equivalent) to approve/deny certain financial transactions based on the administrative requirements of the University and the sponsor.
+The certified approver (CA) is the individual who has been authorized by the vice president for research and innovation and appointed by his/her associate dean for research (or equivalent) to approve/deny certain financial transactions based on the administrative requirements of the University and the sponsor.
 A CA must pass a two-part exam and fulfill annual continuing education requirements.
 An individual who has passed the exams and participates in continuing education is not a CA until he/she has been appointed.

 A CA, while located in the department in most instances, reports to the associate dean for research (or equivalent) for that aspect of his/her job, and his/her supervisor for other duties.
-A CA must maintain good standing in the Certified Approver Program coordinated by the Research Compliance Office within the Office of the Vice President for Research.
+A CA must maintain good standing in the Certified Approver Program coordinated by the Research Compliance Office within the Research and Innovation Office.

 SPA: Sponsored Projects Administration